CodeConverter-INC/SolarTineMS/README.md

 Navigate to the `client/` folder and edit the client configuration to point to your server, bypassing the IP.
 Use a hex editor (e.g. HdD`) to make the necessary changes.

-When the client is ready, start the game using `MapleStory.ex`.
+When the client is ready, start the game using `MapleStory.exe`.

 ### Community & Contributions